Self-managed social centres in Italy: Bologna

 Bologna has a reputation for being a centre of left-wing activism, but this has changed as the city gentrified.
 Atlantide was occupied in 1998 by Tute Bianche activists and was the last self-managed space in the centre of the city, used by many groups, including Antagonismo Gay (gay separatists), Quelle Che Non Ci Stanno (feminist and lesbian separatists), NullaOsta (punks), and from 2008, Laboratorio Smaschieramenti (trans*-feminist-queer).
 It was evicted on 9 October 2015 by the order of Mayor Virginio Merola.
 Làbas was occupied in 2012.
 Young people worked as volunteers to create various projects, such as a vegetable garden, an organic pizzeria, a bike repair workshop, a microbrewery producing organic beer, a volunteer-run creche, and a dormitory for migrants, refugees, and homeless people.
 The project was evicted in 2017.

 XM24 is a social centre which has existed since 2002, although its roots come from an earlier squatted social centre.
 'XM' means 'Ex Market' (Italian: Ex Mercato) and it is located at number 24 on Via Aristotile Fioravanti.
 Activities include the People's Kitchen (a vegan café), the Ampioraggio People's Bike Shop, and the People's Free Gym.
 It is run by a general assembly which meets every Tuesday.
 The three defining characteristics of the space are antifascist activism, support for migrant initiatives, and collective self-management.
 Events such as 'Anti-MTVday,' a farmers' market, and meetings of the Critical Wine network have all been held at the centre.
 Famous street artist Blu has been connected with the centre since its beginning and supported it in the fight against eviction by painting a huge mural on a neighbouring building which was scheduled to be demolished.
 The mural was later covered up by Blu in 2016, in order to protest the city council organising an exhibition called 'Street Art: Banksy & Co: L’Arte allo Stato Urbano,' which used Blu's works without permission.

 XM24 was evicted on 6 August 2019.
 The eviction was resisted, but the protest was called off when negotiations with the city for a new building were successful.
 The council undertook to provide a new building by 15 November.
 When this did not happen, the XM24 collective occupied a derelict barracks.
 The council responded by announcing a plan to demolish the barracks and to build a park.

 Genoa

-Genoa's LSOA Buridda, first squatted in 2003, offers open space for exercise, sports, art workshops, and other cultural events.
+Genoa's LSOA Buridda, first squatted in 2003, offered open space for exercise, sports, art workshops, and other cultural events.
+It was raided and evicted on 30 July 2024.